What is the Methane Mitigation Process?

 Fourth Step – Get a Qualified Inspector to Double-Check

 In almost every jurisdiction, the oversight agency will require that a special methane system inspector oversee and approve the construction of a mitigation system.
-This task typically refers to as “Methane Deputy Inspection,” and requires a certification process.
+This task is typically referred to as “Methane Deputy Inspection,” and requires a certification process.
 A deputy inspector is in charge of using his or her knowledge in the industry, to ensure, on behalf of the local building department, that a proper construction job is taking place.
 Deputy inspection is a crucial part of the methane mitigation process, as it remains the final step before the project can sign off.
 To avoid any conflict of interest penalties, the deputy inspector should have no relation, whatsoever, to the contractor on the job.